 Turkish experts would be interested to cooperate in the field of development of management plans for natural areas and especially in gaining insight in how to develop these in a participatory and interactive way.
 This knowledge should not be introduced by theoretical training but by project based cooperation in a management planning process.
+'Management Planning' as such is not at all a new concept in Turkey, but how to make this really a participatory processes that is taken into account at Government level and how to overcome the often conflicting interests between different governmental bodies.

 In such a process experts of both countries can learn, because also Turkish experts have the possibility to express their opinion on the Dutch planning process.
 Especially in transboundary river basin and wetland management, Dutch experts are seen as being able to provide useful expertise in Turkey.
+And how to implement management plan and comply with the agenda of different Ministries.